vladimir-sviridenko/cv/cv.md

 Also I've tried bootstrap, scss and webpack.
 That's all on my [Bitbucket](https://bitbucket.org/Vladimir_Sviridenko/)

 ### Education
-I was learning in Mogilev Belarusian-Russian University for 3 years as Software Engineer.
+I was learning at Mogilev Belarusian-Russian University for 3 years as Software Engineer.
 For now I'm learning independently.
 My **English level: A2.**